mhibx/wazuh-security-monitoring-lab/investigations/incident-03a-powershell-execution-benign.md

 The purpose of this exercise is not to detect malware, but to understand how normal administrative activity generates Windows telemetry and how that telemetry is interpreted by a SIEM.

-The investigation also demonstrates why an alert should not be assessed solely by its severity.
+The investigation also demonstrates why a security alert should not be assessed solely by its severity.
 Multiple events need to be correlated with process lineage, command-line activity, user context, and subsequent behavior before determining whether the activity is malicious.

 ---